KCDA 2025 Summer Convention Schedule at-a-Glance

 • Middle School Magic - Easy, Medium-ish, and “Are You Sure??”
 Repertoire Rehearsal hacks and magical modifications to tame even the fiercest octavos into middle school masterpieces.
 Perfect for Choir Directors, Future Music Teachers, and anyone who’s ever heard “What’s a dotted quarter note again?” for the 14th time in a week!
 (Jana Houston and Savannah Zielinski)

-• Sacred Music - Explore a variety of repertoire fit for programs of all sizes, liturgical and educational, ranging from new Gospel tunes to European cathedral anthems and everything in between (Dr. Lawrence Abernathy, Dr. Rayvon Moor, and Dr. John Paul Johnson)
+• Sacred Music - Explore a variety of repertoire fit for programs of all sizes, liturgical and educational, ranging from new Gospel tunes to European cathedral anthems and everything in between (Dr. Lawrence Abernathy, Dr. Rayvon Moore, and Dr. John Paul Johnson)

 6:00 - Dinner (on your own)